 “I’ll tell y’all right now while y’all in it, take care of y’all bread.
 When y’all done, go ahead and take of yourself.
 While y’all at it right now, take care of your bodies, take care of your chicken, take care of your mentals, because look, we ain’t lasting that long,” said Lynch, using a slang term for money.

 “I had a couple players that I played with that are no longer here.
 So start taking care of your bodies, your mentals and your chicken.
-So when you’re ready to walk away, you walk away and be able to do what you want to do,” explained the NFL player, who works with UBS advisor Peter Borowsky.
+So when you’re ready to walk away, you walk away and be able to do what you want to do,” explained Lynch, who works with UBS advisor Peter Borowsky.

 Lynch, who played for the University of California-Berkeley before joining the NFL, has earned more than $55 million, according to Sports Illustrated.
 He also started a Beast Mode clothing brand and other ventures.